 Load > tissue capacity = Injury

 Once the load exceeds the tissue’s capacity to tolerate that load, an injury is more likely to occur.
-Loading the plantar fasciitis appropriately is essential to staying pain-free and reducing your risk of injury.
+Loading the plantar fasciitis with a strength training program is essential to staying pain-free and reducing your risk of injury.

-I know it may seem a little confusing to understand what I mean by load.
-Load is simply a word used to describe the strain placed on the plantar fascia.
-Here are two examples of activities that could be potential causes of plantar fasciitis.
+It may still seem a little confusing to understand the concept of balance load on the plantar fascia.
+Here are two examples of two scenarios that could place too much load on the plantar fascia: